tracel-ai/burn/burn-book/src/import/onnx-model.md

 simplifies the process of importing ONNX models via an intuitive API designed to mesh well with Burn's ecosystem.

-Unique to Burn is its approach of converting an ONNX file into Rust source code alongside Burn-compatible weights.
-This conversion is facilitated by the `burn-import` crate's code generator, executed during build time.
+Burn's solution is to translate ONNX files into Rust source code as well as Burn-compatible weights.
+This transformation is carried out through the burn-import crate's code generator during build time, providing advantages for both executing and further training ONNX models.

 ### Advantages of Burn's ONNX Approach